-TRY()-Exception-returning interface.
+$\ensuremath{\mathsf{TRY}}$ ( ) -Exception-returning interface.

-''' #include <texc.h>
+#include <texc.h>

+Introduction to the C Language Application-to-Transaction Monitor Interface

+'''

 TRY

 try_block

 [ CATCH(exception_name) handler_block] ...

 [CATCH_ALL handler_block]

 ENDTRY

 TRY

 try_block

 FINALLY

 finally_block

 ENDTRY

 RAISE(exception_name)

 RERAISE

-'''

-'''

 / declare exception /

 EXCEPTION exception_name;

-/ initialize address (application) exception / EXCEPTION_INIT(EXCEPTION exception_name)
+/ initialize address (application) exception /

+EXCEPTION_INIT(EXCEPTION exception_name)

-/ intialize status exception (map status to exception / exc_set_status(EXCEPTION exception_name, long status)
+/ intialize status exception (map status to exception /

+exc_set_status(EXCEPTION exception_name, long status)

-/ map status exception to status / exc_get_status(EXCEPTION exception_name, long status)
+/ map status exception to status /

+exc_get_status(EXCEPTION exception_name, long status)

-/ compare exceptions / exc_matches(EXCEPTION e1, EXCEPTION e2)
+/ compare exceptions /

+exc_matches(EXCEPTION e1, EXCEPTION e2)

 / print error to stderr /

-yoid exc_report(EXCEPTION exception)
+void exc_report(EXCEPTION exception)

 '''

 The TRY/CATCH interface provides a mechanism to handle exceptions without the use of status variables (for example, errno or status variables passed back from an RPC operation).
-These macros are defined in text.h.
+These macros are defined in texc.h.

-The TRY try\block is a block of C or C++ declarations and statements in which an exception may be raised (code that is not associated with raising an exception should be placed before or after the try\block).
+The TRY $try\block$ is a block of C or C++ declarations and statements in which an exception may be raised (code that is not associated with raising an exception should be placed before or after the $try\block$ ).
 Each TRY/ENDTRY pair constitutes a "scope," with respect to exceptions (not unlike C scoping), or a region of code over which exceptions are caught.
 These scopes can be properly nested.
 When an exception is raised, an error is reported to the application by searching the active scopes for actions written to handle ("absorb") an exception (CATCH or CATCH\ALL clauses) or complete the scopes (FINALLY clauses).
 If a scope does not handle an exception, the scope is torn down with the exception raised at the next higher level (unwinding the stack of exception scopes).
 Execution resumes at the point after which the exception is handled; there is no provision for resuming execution at the point of error.
 If the exception is not handled by any scope, the program is terminated (a message is written to the log via userlog(3c) and abort(3) is called).

 Zero or more occurrences of CATCH (exception\name) handler\block may be provided.
 Each handler\block is a block of C or C++ declarations and statements in which the associated exception (exception\name) is processed (normally, actions are specified for recovery from the failure).
-If an exception is raised by a statement in $try_block$ , then the first CATCH clause that matches the exception is executed.
+If an exception is raised by a statement in try\block, then the first CATCH clause that matches the exception is executed.